← Back to 史記

 使

-In the fourth year, Duke Huan of Lu went to Qi with his consort.
-Duke Xiang of Qi had therefore once privately communicated with the consort of Lu.
-The consort of Lu was Duke Xiang's younger sister.
-From the time of Duke Xi, she had married as the wife of Duke Huan of Lu.
-When Duke Huan came, Duke Xiang again communicated with her.
-Duke Huan of Lu knew of this and was angry with his consort.
-The consort told Duke Xiang of Qi.
-Duke Xiang of Qi drank with the lord of Lu and intoxicated him.
-He made the strong man Peng Sheng embrace and carry the lord of Lu onto his chariot, then pulled and killed Duke Huan of Lu.
-When Duke Huan descended from the chariot, he then died.
-The people of Lu considered it a reproach, and Duke Xiang of Qi killed Peng Sheng to apologize to Lu.
+In the fourth year, Duke Huan of Lu came to Qi with his wife.
+Duke Xiang of Qi had once secretly been intimate with the wife of the Duke of Lu.
+The lady of Lu was Duke Xiang’s younger sister.
+She had been married to Duke Huan of Lu during Duke Xi’s reign, and when Duke Huan came, Duke Xiang again became intimate with her.
+Duke Huan of Lu learned of it and was angry with his wife.
+She told Duke Xiang of Qi.
+Duke Xiang of Qi drank with the Duke of Lu, intoxicated him, and had the strongman Peng Sheng carry the Duke of Lu onto the carriage.
+Peng Sheng then twisted and killed Duke Huan of Lu; by the time the duke fell from the carriage, he was already dead.
+The people of Lu thought this was rude, and Duke Xiang of Qi killed Peng Sheng to apologize to Lu.

 23

-In the eighth year, they attacked Ji, and Ji moved away from their city.
+In the eighth year, he attacked Ji, and the people of Ji moved away from their city.

 24